gramework/win/.github/CONTRIBUTING.md

 We have some strict rules for contributing, please read and respect it to contribute.

 # General rules
 - Respect licenses.
-Include 3rd-party licenses in `/3rd-Party licenses` directory.
+Include 3rd-party licenses in `/3rd-Party licenses/{used project name}` directory.
 - Write stable high performance and effective code.
 - Respect our rule set in the docs/README.md.